Stomach disease: Cancers

 Cancers of the stomach are rare and the incidence has been declining worldwide.
 Stomach cancers usually occur due to fluctuations in acidity level and may present with vague symptoms of abdominal fullness, weight loss and pain.
 The actual cause of stomach cancer is not known but has been linked to infection with Helicobacter pylori, pernicious anemia, Menetriere's disease, and nitrogenous preservatives in food.

 Diagnosis

 Endoscopy

 There are many tools for investigating stomach problems.
 The most common is endoscopy.
 This procedure is performed as an outpatient and utilizes a small flexible camera.
-The procedure does require intravenous sedation and takes about 30–45 minutes; the endoscope is inserted via the mouth and can visualize the entire swallowing tube, stomach and duodenum.
+The procedure requires intravenous sedation and takes about 30–45 minutes; the endoscope is inserted via the mouth and can visualize the entire swallowing tube, stomach and duodenum.
 The procedure also allows the physician to obtain biopsy samples.
 In many cases of bleeding, the surgeon can use the endoscope to treat the source of bleeding with laser, clips or other injectable drugs.